 Differences Between Auto Accidents and Tractor-Trailer Accidents

 There are several differences between car and commercial truck accidents, including the likelihood of serious injuries, potentially liable parties, and the insurance claim process.
-Here are few examples of what can make a tractor-trailer crash more complex:
+Here are a few examples of what can make a tractor-trailer crash more complex:

-- A much greater risk of death and severe injuries requiring more expensive long-term medical care due to the weight and size differences between tractor-trailers and other types of vehicles.
+- A much greater risk of death and severe injuries require more expensive long-term medical care due to the weight and size differences between tractor-trailers and other types of vehicles.
 A fully-loaded semi-truck can weigh 80,000 to 100,000 pounds or more, compared to a typical 4,000-pound car or 1,000-pound motorcycle.

 - A 100,000-pound truck barreling along can plow through just about anything, creating large amounts of property damage in its wake.

-- Tractor-trailers, trucking companies, and drivers may all be from outside of South Carolina and may be from several different states.
+- Tractor trailers, trucking companies, and drivers may all be from outside of South Carolina and may be from several different states.
 The driver may have been on a route that crosses through multiple states.
 For all of these reasons, your case may be heard in a federal court rather than a South Carolina court.

-- Tractor-trailers and other heavy trucks are generally covered by a commercial insurance policy through the trucking company.
-These policies typically have much higher limits than those carried by private individuals on their cars.
+- Tractor trailers and other heavy trucks are generally covered by a commercial insurance policy through the trucking company.
+These policies typically have much higher limits than those carried by private individuals in their cars.
 Since the potential compensation for damage, injury, and death due to their negligence is so great, the commercial insurance company will spend a lot more effort to minimize your claim than a personal auto insurance carrier might.
 The trucking company, their insurance company, and any third-party claim company employed by the insurance company may all send investigators to gather as much evidence as possible to reduce your claim and point the finger of fault at you instead of them.
 You should not speak with any of these people until you’ve discussed your case with a tractor-trailer accident attorney in Beaufort**.

 - A commercial policy is complex and covers multiple companies and different types of liabilities, including property and vehicle damage, injuries, and whether the truck driver followed their unique regulations such as keeping logbooks of time driven and required breaks, maintenance, training, route registration, and weight limits.
 Who is liable for your injuries?
 The truck driver?
 The truck owner?
 The trailer owner?
 The cargo owner?
 The people or the company responsible for maintenance and inspections?
 The manufacturers of any defective truck parts?
-The agencies responsible for the condition of the road?
+Are the agencies responsible for the condition of the road?
 The answer depends on the circumstances and may include some or all of those parties or others.